First Light Marathon

 In the evening, guests will experience the warmth of the Māori people with a night of ceremonial rituals and storytelling.
 We will enter a replica pre-European Maori village, where we will see the hangi pit opened and then enter the ancestral Meeting House to enjoy a powerful cultural performance featuring tribal songs, myths, legends, and dance, including the vigorous haka.
 We will also enjoy a hangi buffet dinner, cooked in the traditional way in an earth oven.

-After dinner, we'll bid our hosts farewell and return to our accommodation for tonight and the next night, the Distinction Hotel Rotorua.
+After dinner, we'll bid our hosts farewell and return to our accommodation for tonight and the next night, the Novotel Rotorua.

 • Day 2 - 28 Jan: Rotorua